threefoldtecharchive/zosctl/doc/troubleshooting.md

 make sure that you have `zos.toml` file and it's contain zos configuration ` ~/.config/zos.toml `

-to solve the problem `rm ~/.config/zos.toml` and regenrate it, by configuring zosmachine
+to solve the problem `rm ~/.config/zos.toml` and regenrate it, by configuring new zosmachine

 ##  virtualbox gives -s unknown option